Knowledge Hub

 How do you determine each party's role under the UK GDPR?

-Although the controller and processor definitions may sound quite straightforward, in practice they can be difficult to determine.
+Although the definitions of controller and processor may sound relatively straightforward, in practice, they can be challenging to determine.

-Every time you are sharing personal data, you should carefully consider the relevant personal data and the processing activities taking place.
+Every time you share personal data, you should carefully consider the relevant personal data and the processing activities that will take place.
 You will need to determine which organisation is making decisions concerning the personal data being shared.

-It might not be easy to establish who is the controller or processor and this subject can cause confusion and legal arguments, particularly where personal data is used for multiple purposes.
+It may not be easy to determine who is the controller or processor, and this subject can cause confusion and lead to legal arguments, particularly when personal data is used for multiple purposes.

-The relationship between the parties and their roles in processing personal data will determine which type of legal agreement you need for your data-sharing scenario.
+The relationship between the parties and their roles in processing personal data will determine the type of legal agreement required for your data-sharing scenario.

 To determine if a third party processes personal data on your behalf, you should consider questions including:

-You should take legal advice if you are unsure about which type of agreement the parties should enter when personal data is being shared.
+You should seek legal advice if you are unsure about the type of agreement the parties should enter into when sharing personal data.

 When do you need a controller-to-processor agreement?